John Smith’s Stadium (capacity 24,500)

 The stadium is really unique looking with each stand semi-circular in shape rather than the traditional rectangular structure.
 The corners are not enclosed, but this hasn’t stopped the stadium winning numerous design awards.
 The stadium has also played host to international rugby fixtures and a number of concerts.

-Away fans visiting the John Smith’s Stadium are located behind the goal in the Chadwick Lawrence (South) Stand, with a typical allocation of around 4,000.
+Away fans visiting the John Smith’s Stadium are located behind the goal on one side of the Chadwick Lawrence (South) Stand, with a typical allocation of around 2,500.

 There are two decent sized car parks at the John Smith’s Stadium, with a number of matchday car parks in the surrounding area, so away fans shouldn’t have a problem parking.